CraftAcademyLabs/coach-guides/weeks/prep_course/prep_week_3.md

 * Learn how to unit test

 ### Demos
-* Monday - Our first unit tests with RSpec - Faraz & Noel
+* Monday - Our first unit tests with RSpec - Noel
 * Thursday - FizzBuzz demo - Thomas & Noel

 ### Resources